Ee-Chee/Spiced-Academy-tabasco-curriculum/wk2_dy2_dom_events/README.md

 * `changedTouches` - a list of objects representing touches that have changed since the last touch event

-* `key` - a string representing the key that was involved in a keyboard event
+* `keyCode` - a number representing the key that was involved in a keyboard event

 ## Event types
 There is <a href="https://developer.mozilla.org/en-US/docs/Web/Events">a huge number of events</a> that can be handled.
 Below is a list of a few that are of particular interest to us at this time.